 First, screw two 2X2 pieces of carcassing timber to the side of the van.
 These will be the support beams for the campervan overhead cupboards.
 Make sure to screw these into the vertical furring that holds up your van walls (cladding).
+In my long wheel-base Ford Transit, these were each 120 cm long.
 Learn about campervan cladding here.

 Next, create the front frame for the campervan overhead cupboard.
 You can use 2X2 timber for this.
 The length should match the length of the support beams from the previous step.

 The measurements I used for the front frame was 120 cm X 35 cm.